huangderek02/MarketStructure/items/report.md

 - Severity: Medium (Affects major feature.
 Minor work around required)

-- BTree Class > insert() method: Causes Null Pointer Exception when inserting large number of Textbooks
+- BTree Class > insert() method: Causes Null Pointer Exception when inserting large number of Textbooks.
-- ...
+It has been identified to exist in the split() method.
+See [BTreeTest] Class

+- Work around solution: Instantiate BTree with a larger maxKeys value to avoid

 2. *Bug 2:*